TRIQS/triqs/doc/installation/clang.rst

 ========================

 **clang/llvm** alongside gcc is one of most modern C++ compilers.
-It is open source with contributers such as Apple and Google, and is currently the default compiler on and Mac OS.
+It is open source with contributers such as Apple and Google, and is currently the default compiler on Mac OS.

 We *highly recommend* the **clang** compiler for anyone developing C++ since: